Preparing a Place

 If using more than one broody hen for natural incubation at the same

 time, house the hens separately.
+Rival mother hens

-Rival mother hens may attack each other's eggs and chicks.
+may attack each other's eggs and chicks.

-- Minimally the brooding area should be somewhere quiet, dark,
+- Minimally the brooding area should be somewhere quiet,

-drink, and poop.
+nest to eat, drink, and poop.

 - Prepare one comfortable ground-level nest.